fcorowe/eu_netmigration/README.md

 <sup>1</sup> *Geographic Data Science Lab, University of Liverpool, Liverpool, United Kingdom*

-This repository contains the code and data to replicate the map below displaying the net balances of internal migration gains and losses across Europe.
-Expand, and interact with, the map by cliking on the image.
+This site displays a map documenting the patterns of net internal migration gains and losses across Europe.
+Net migration gains are in blue.
+Net losses are represented in red.
+Expand and interact with the map by clicking on the image.

+The patterns shown in the map are discussed and documented in [Rowe et al. (2019)]( https://doi.org/10.12765/CPoS-2019-18).
+If you would like to replicate this map, find the relevant code and data on this [Github repository]()

 [![Internal migration gains and losses across Europe](./fig/fig1.png)](map.html)